perladvent/perldotcom/content/article/_pub_2010_10_perl-in-plat-forms-2011.md

 {
+   "categories" : "Community",
+   "date" : "2010-10-29T14:25:51-08:00",
+   "slug" : "/pub/2010/10/perl-in-plat-forms-2011",
    "title" : "Perl in Plat_Forms 2011",
+   "tags" : [],
-   "categories" : "Community",
+   "draft" : null,
    "thumbnail" : null,
-   "description" : "Thanks to Lars DÉªá´á´á´á´á´¡ for sending along this notice about the Plat_Forms 2011 web development contest.
-Unlike other comparisons of programming languages (such as the great unmaintainable speed-tweakers micromeasurement contest and This Is Odiously Bad Empiricism), Plat_Forms features real teams...", "authors" : [
+   "authors" : [
       "chromatic"
    ],
    "image" : null,
-   "draft" : null,
-   "date" : "2010-10-29T14:25:51-08:00",
-   "tags" : [],
-   "slug" : "/pub/2010/10/perl-in-plat-forms-2011"
+   "description" : "Thanks to Lars Dɪᴇᴄᴋᴏᴡ for sending along this notice about the Plat_Forms 2011 web development contest.
+Unlike other comparisons of programming languages (such as the great unmaintainable speed-tweakers micromeasurement contest and This Is Odiously Bad Empiricism), Plat_Forms features real teams..."
 }

-Thanks to [Lars DÉªá´á´á´á´á´¡](http://search.cpan.org/~daxim/) for sending along this notice about the [Plat\_Forms 2011 web development contest](http://www.plat-forms.org/).
+Thanks to [Lars Dɪᴇᴄᴋᴏᴡ](http://search.cpan.org/~daxim/) for sending along this notice about the [Plat\_Forms 2011 web development contest](http://www.plat-forms.org/).
 Unlike other comparisons of programming languages (such as [the great unmaintainable speed-tweakers